PlasmaDiffusion/PaintOn/README.md

-# Final Project: Online Paint Program
+# PaintOn: An Online Paint Program

 This project is a paint program with javascript, and also an online database for sharing you drawings through python and sql.